 Main Subheading: Red Dwarfs Reign Supreme

 The most common type of star in the Milky Way, and likely the universe, is the red dwarf.
-These stars are far less massive and luminous than our Sun, making them difficult to observe despite their abundance.
+And these stars are far less massive and luminous than our Sun, making them difficult to observe despite their abundance.
 Their prevalence dramatically alters our understanding of stellar demographics and influences how we search for habitable planets.

 Comprehensive Overview